corinnegauthier/pwd-generator/README.md

 # pwd-generator
-a simple password generator written in Java
+a simple password generator written in java ☕️☕️